VarboxInternational/docs/filter-records.md

 Up until this point you've learned how to implement the filtering functionality on your models, but you might still have some questions about how the filter class actually works and what it should contain.

-The filter class is used to define the filtering logic on which the `filtered` scope will function.
+The filter class is used to define the filtering logic on which the `filtered` query scope will function.

 <a name="the-filters-method"></a>
 #### The `filters` Method

 This method is used to define your actual filtering rules, that will later on be passed to the `filtered` query scope.
 This method should always return an array of this format:

 ```php